 Car seat safety among children and infants is incredibly important.
-While parents and guardians expect these devices to properly protect young people from injury or even death in the event of a car accident, unfortunately that isn’t always the case.
+Parents and guardians expect these devices to properly protect young people from injury or even death in the event of a car accident.
+Unfortunately, that isn’t always the case.

 Deciding which safety seat to buy to protect children and infants can be one of the most heavily researched decisions parents make.
 Car seats for both children and infants should protect them from the potential harm of a car crash.
 At Ramsey Law Group, we’ve successfully handled multiple cases involving infant and child car seat defects.
 If your infant or child was injured as the result of a defective car or booster seat, contact Ramsey Law Group today for a free consultation.